kragen/dernocua/text/microlisp.md

 suppose must have used 192 words (!!) for the 49152 words of virtual memory available for “list structure”.

-However, their “additional scheme for dumping onto secondary storage (magnetic tape)” does maybe seem to have done the full CDR-coding thing.
+They also mention an “additional scheme for dumping onto secondary storage (magnetic tape)” which I thought might have done the full CDR-coding thing, but it doesn’t seem to have done so.
 This is referenced to “Storage Management in LISP”, Bobrow, in preparation, Proc.
 IFIP Conf. on Symbol Manipulation Languages, and [“A LISP Garbage Collector Algorithm Using Serial Secondary Storage”, Minsky, AIM-58, 01963][1].